Kaftrio (Trikafta in the US) – Triple combination therapy

 Trikafta is the US name for Kaftrio, whereas the drug has the brand name Kaftrio in Europe.
 The two names refer to the same drug.

-The European Medicines Agency (EMA) have announced a positive opinion for Kaftrio for use by people with CF who:
+The European Commission and the MHRA have formally licensed Kaftrio for use by people with CF who:

-- have two copies of the F508del mutation or one copy of F508del and one copy of a 'minimal function mutation'.
-The details of which precise genotypes the latter group covers is to be confirmed.
+- have two copies of the F508del mutation or one copy of F508del and any other mutation.

-The deal with NHS England includes 'tag along rights' for the other devolved nations and we hope it will pave the way for similar deals across the UK.
-It is great to see NHS England supporting their colleagues in the devolved administrations, and we are seeking more information and updates about negotiations and access in Wales, Scotland, Northern Ireland, and the crown dependencies of Jersey, Guernsey, and the Isle of Man.
+The deal with NHS England included 'tag along rights' for the other devolved nations that paved the way for similar deals across the UK and the Crown Dependencies of Jersey, Guernsey and the Isle of Man.

-When CF teams can prescribe Kaftrio, it will take time for teams to organise and roll-out Kaftrio.
-The Trust will work closely with the UK CF Medical Association to support roll-out and ensure everyone can start Kaftrio as fast as clinically possible.
+The Trust has worked closely with the UK CF Medical Association to support roll-out and ensure everyone can start Kaftrio as fast as clinically possible.